• Skip to primary navigation

 To conclude, this Refrigerator Door Open Alarm Circuit with IC 555 is very easy to make as it prevents electricity loss and keeps food fresh by reminding the user to close fridge door if they have kept it open.

-Also, the circuit uses low cost components and easy to build on small PCB.
+A delay of around 20 to 25 seconds prevents false alarms when someone opens the door for a short time; also, the circuit uses low cost components and easy to build on small PCB.

 About Admin-Lavi